scalatron/scalatron/Scalatron/Readme.txt

 * browse into the `/Scalatron/docs/pdf/` directory
 * here you will find a collection of useful documents, including the following:
-    * `Game Rules`      -- describes the game state & dynamics
+    * `Game Rules`      -- describes the BotWar game state & dynamics
-    * `Protocol`        -- describes how server and bots interact
+    * `Protocol`        -- describes how server and bots interact for the BotWar game
     * `Player Setup`    -- how set up your local working environment to build bots
     * `Server Setup`    -- how to configure the game server
     * `Tutorial`        -- how to code a bot in Scala